StromKuo/PhotoStudio/README.md

 ## Installation

-This is a Unity packge, just install it like a Unity packge.
+This is a Unity package, just install it like a Unity package.

 ## Usage